Model-Independent Learning of Quantum Phases of Matter with Quantum Convolutional Neural Networks

 \textit{\textbf{Quantum phase classification.---}}The architecture of QCNNs consists of convolutional, pooling, and fully-connected layers~\cite{cong:2019}, as shown in Fig.~\ref{fig:qcnn}a.
-Each convolutional layer is a finite-depth circuit of local unitaries.
-The pooling layer is a set of parallel controlled single-qubit rotations, after which the control qubits remain untouched and the target qubits enter the next level.
+Each convolutional layer is a finite-depth circuit of local unitary gates.
+The pooling layer is a set of parallel controlled single-qubit rotations, where the control qubits are discarded.
 During the training, the controlled rotations can be absorbed into the convolutional layer.
 Originally, the unitary gates on the same circuit layer were chosen to be identical everywhere~\cite{cong:2019}.
-However, they can also be parametrized independently.
-Despite having an extensive number of free parameters and hence an increase in the difficulty of training, both the uniform and the generalized QCNN are barren-plateau free~\cite{pesah:2021}.
+Besides this uniform ansatz, we also investigate independently parametrized gates.
+Despite having an extensive number of free parameters, and hence an increase in the difficulty of training, both the uniform and the generalized QCNN are barren-plateau free~\cite{pesah:2021}.
 Before the readout, a fully connected layer ``summarizes'' the information into the measured qubits.
 This layer is a multi-qubit gate that acts on all the qubits at the final level of the network.

-Here, we focus on 1D systems and consider the following task: Suppose we have $M$ phases protected by a symmetry group $G$ as well as a set $\Psi_G = \{\ket{\psi_1},\cdots,\ket{\psi_{M}}\}$, where each $\ket{\psi_m}\in \Psi_G$ is a fixed-point wavefunction for each phase under the real-space renormalization group flow~\cite{verstraete:2005, vidal:2007,levin:2007,gu:2009a,evenbly:2015}.
-Now, we aim to find a QCNN that predicts the phase of any input ground state $\ket{\psi}$ of a symmetric Hamiltonian.
+Here, we focus on 1D systems and consider the following task: Suppose we have $M$ phases protected by a symmetry group $G$ and a set $\Psi_G = \{\ket{\psi_1},\cdots,\ket{\psi_{M}}\}$, where each $\ket{\psi_m}\in \Psi_G$ is a fixed-point wavefunction for each phase under the real-space renormalization group flow~\cite{verstraete:2005, vidal:2007,levin:2007,gu:2009a,evenbly:2015}.
+We aim to find a QCNN that predicts the phase of any input ground state $\ket{\psi}$ of a symmetric Hamiltonian.